 The one time you will be guaranteed reimbursement for your travels is regarding transportation to and from Independent Medical Examinations (IMEs).
 Since these examinations are requested by the insurance company for the insurance company, they must bear any and all costs associated with them — including, but not limited to, transportation.

 If a company has created a valid panel list and complies with all technical requirements of the Act, the insurance company will likely not pay for you to see any doctors who are not on your employer’s valid company physician list for the first 90 days.
 After those 90 days, they will likely have to pay regardless of which physician you visit.
 Because of this, many injured workers opt to begin seeing doctors of their choosing after this time limit has expired.

 When it comes to medical expenses paid for by your employer’s insurance, things can get a bit complicated.
-Medical devices may be paid for, but only on a case by case basis.
-Prescriptions will be paid for by insurance, but off the shelf medications will not.
+Medical devices may be paid for, but only on a case-by-case basis.
+Prescriptions will be paid for by insurance, but off-the-shelf medications will not.
 Additionally, costs associated with transportation to and from doctor’s appointments are not guaranteed to be reimbursed with the exception of IMEs.
-Finally, the insurance company may not have to pay for treatment with non-panel physicians within the first 90 days after your injury if they have set up the panel correctly.
+Finally, the insurance company may not have to pay for the treatment with non-panel physicians within the first 90 days after your injury if they have set up the panel correctly.

 The advice offered above is general in nature and may not be applicable to every case.
 Consultation with an attorney is highly recommended.
 Reliance on this advice does not represent the formation of an attorney-client relationship in the absence of a fee agreement with Mr. Hillsberg.

 Fill out the form with a brief description of your situation or call me at (610) 566-0600 and I’ll be in touch to schedule a free consultation.